mdecorde/BabyName/README.md

 # Baby Name Android Application

-This app helps you to find out your baby name within from a lexicon of +60000 names (From https://www.heise.de/ct/ftp/07/17/182/).
+This app helps you to find out your baby name within from a lexicon of +60000 names.

 If you're thinking about changing your name — for a transition or any other reason — this app can also help you choose the name you want to reborn with ;)